Mindfulness and healthy skin go hand-in-hand. Relaxation and lowering stress are one of the secrets for younger-looking skin.

 The skin loves mindfulness

 We’ve mentioned before that the skin is the largest organ of the body.
 Furthermore, it relies on things like healthy circulation, adequate oxygenation and good nourishment from a healthy diet in order to look, feel and act its best.
 Any imbalance in one of these areas – largely the result of poor diet, lack of exercise, inherent medical conditions or poor lifestyle choices – affects the skin, and it will show on your face.
-So, when we consider mindfulness and its effect on our skin, we need to remember the crucial mind-body connection.
+So, when we consider mindfulness and healthy skin, we need to remember the crucial mind-body connection.

 Research has repeatedly shown connections between high-stress, high-anger and poor lifestyle choices and heart disease.
 Where there is heart disease, there is poor circulation.
 So, it becomes obvious that if someone manages their response to stress and anger, while simultaneously making good lifestyle choices, their skin will be healthier.
 Then, we can consider the connections scientists have made between stress and physiological aging.